Cluster characters II: A multiplication formula: Introduction

 Assume that the triangulated category $\cat$ is the stable category of a Hom-finite Frobenius category $\ec$.
 Then C. Fu and B. Keller defined a cluster character on $\ec$, which "lifts" the one on $\cat$.
 We prove that it satisfies the same multiplication formula as the one proved by Geiss--Leclerc--Schr\"oer in \cite{GLSmf}.

 The paper is organized as follows: In the first section, we fix some notations and state our main result: A multiplication formula for the cluster character associated with any cluster tilting object.
 In section~\ref{section: constr}, we recall some definitions and prove the `constructibility of kernels and cokernels' in modules categories.
-We apply these facts to prove that: \begin{itemize} \item If the triangulated category has constructible cones (see section~\ref{ssection: mf}), the sets under consideration in the multiplication formula, and in its proof, are constructible. \item Stable categories of Hom-finite Frobenius categories have constructible

-cones. \item Generalized cluster categories defined in~\cite{Acqw} have constructible cones. \end{itemize} Thus, all of the 2-Calabi--Yau triangulated categories related to cluster algebras which have been introduced so far have constructible cones.
+We apply these facts to prove that: \begin{itemize} \item If the triangulated category has constructible cones (see section~\ref{ssection: mf}), the sets under consideration in the multiplication formula, and in its proof, are constructible. \item Stable categories of Hom-finite Frobenius categories have constructible cones. \item Generalized cluster categories defined in~\cite{Acqw} have constructible cones. \end{itemize} Thus, all of the Hom-finite 2-Calabi--Yau triangulated categories related to cluster algebras which have been introduced so far have constructible cones.
 Notably this holds for cluster categories associated with acyclic quivers, and for the stable categories associated with the exact subcategories of module categories over preprojective algebras constructed in~\cite{GLSflag} and ~\cite{BIRS}.
 In section \ref{section: proof mf}, we prove the main theorem.
 In the last section, we consider the setup of Hom-finite Frobenius categories.
 We prove a multiplication formula for the cluster character defined by Fu--Keller in \cite{FK}.